 q) The distance to the catchment primary school is greater than 2.5 kilometres.
-Bespanse: The Council's Education Resources School Medernication Team

 Response: The Council's Education Resources School Modernisation Team were consulted and were satisfied with the location of the new residential development in relation to local school provision and catchments.